 Note, though, that when land ice melts the resulting sea level rise will not be uniform.
 As the ice melts, the land beneath the ice sheet rebounds and the gravitation pull associated with the ice sheet decreases.
 These both contribute to a sea level fall near the ice sheets.
 Conversely, far from the ice sheet, the sea level rise would be greater than the global average.
 There are also dynamic oceanographic effects associated with the cold, fresh melt water entering the oceans.
 These dynamic sea level changes are more difficult to model, but are also important to understand future sea level change.

 The answer to this problem varies from place to place around the world's coasts, depending upon geometry of the ocean near a particular point.
 The computation needed to answer this question involves calculating depressions of distributed loads of a certain size.
 For example, start by assuming a water disc with a height of one metre.
 As the radius of the disc changes, the vertical displacement in the centre changes:

 1 km radius -0.3 mm 10 km radius -2 mm 100 km radius -11 mmThus, the depression just due to the weight of water in the local area that is flooded is probably only a few tenths of a mm.
 For the crustal displacement due to an increase in sea level over a whole sea area, such as the North Sea, a larger mass is involved.
 For example, our work on storm surge loading shows that a storm surge of two metres in the southern North Sea depresses the crust by 20 to 30 mm in near coastal areas.

-For more FAQs related to tides and sea levels, see the Questions and Answers page of the National Oceanography Centre, and the "FAQ" and "About" pages of the NOAA/NOS Centre for Operational Oceanographic Products and Services.
+For more FAQs related to tides, see the Tides: questions and answers page of the National Tidal and Sea Level Facility, and the "Education" pages of the NOAA/NOS Centre for Operational Oceanographic Products and Services.